Rose-STL-Lab/torchTS/website/docs/uncertainty-quantification-methods/quantile-regression.md

 slug: /quantile-regression
 ---

-Quantile regression uses one-sided quantile loss to predict specific percentiles of the dependent variable.
-Our quantile regression model uses the pinball loss function written as:
+Quantile regression uses the one-sided quantile loss to predict specific percentiles of the dependent variable.
+The quantile regression model uses the pinball loss function written as:

 $$
 L_{Quantile}\big(y,f(x),\theta,p\big) = min_\theta\{\mathbb{E}_{(x,y)\sim D}[(y - f(x))(p - \mathbb{1}\{y < f(x)\})]\}
 $$

-Where $p$ is our fixed confidence interval parameterized by $\theta$.
+where $p$ is our fixed confidence interval parameterized by $\theta$.
 When the pinball loss is minimized, the result is the optimal quantile.